Serving individuals, families and children in Bond, Clinton, Marion and Washington counties since 1967.

-BCMW Head Start has a long tradition of delivering comprehensive and high quality services designed to foster development in low-income children.
-We are funded for 440 children in a 5 county area.
-We provide a range of individualized services in the areas of Education & Early Childhood Development; Medical, Dental & Mental Health; Nutrition; and Parent Engagement.
-In addition, the entire range of Head Start services is responsive and appropriate to each child and family's developmental, ethnic, cultural and linguistic heritage and experiences.
+BCMW Head Start/Early Head Start has a long tradition of delivering comprehensive and high quality services designed to foster development in low-income children.
+We are funded for 354 Head Start children ages 3-5 in a five county area and 28 Early Head Start children ages 0-3 and pregnant women in Marion County only.
+We provide a range of individualized services in the areas of Education & Early Childhood Development; Early Intervention Services; Medical, Dental & Mental Health; Nutrition; and Parent Engagement.
+In addition, the entire range of BCMW Head Start/Early Head Start services is responsive and appropriate to each child and family's developmental, ethnic, cultural and linguistic heritage and experiences.

 Our program must adhere to specific Head Start Program Performance Standards, Regulations (Head Start Act) and DCFS Standards.
 These requirements define the services that we are to provide to the children and families we serve.
 They constitute the expectations and requirements that our program must meet.
 The standards are designed to ensure that goals and objectives are implemented successfully, that the Head Start philosophy continues to thrive, and that we maintain the highest possible quality in the provision of Head Start services.